transcend-0/BeamSD/README.md

 The experiment is conducted on Beauty dataset on an NVIDIA RTX A5000 GPU. target_model: LLaMA-7B, draft_model: LLaMA-68M, gamma=3, max_new_tokens=4, draft_beam_size=40, target_beam_size in {1,3,5,10,20}.

 ## Citation
-The code in this repository is mostly developed for or derived from the paper below.
+The code in this repository is mostly developed for or derived from the [paper](https://github.com/Linxyhaha/AtSpeed) below.
 Please cite it if you find the repository helpful.

 ```
-@article{lin2024efficient,
+@inproceedings{lin2024efficient,
   title={Efficient Inference for Large Language Model-based Generative Recommendation},
   author={Lin, Xinyu and Yang, Chaoqun and Wang, Wenjie and Li, Yongqi and Du, Cunxiao and Feng, Fuli and Ng, See-Kiong and Chua, Tat-Seng},
-    journal={arXiv preprint arXiv:2410.05165},
+  booktitle={ICLR},
-    year={2024}
+  year={2025}
 }
 ```